 However, we hope that all of our readers, and of course everyone else that recreates in the wilderness, will strive to minimize their impact and, better yet, leave it better than they found it.
 Below you’ll find some history on the official Leave No Trace principles and how you can apply them to your next overland adventure.

 The idea of “leaving no trace” began in the 1960s as outdoor recreation gained popularity.
-The federal land management agencies developed brochures with catchy titles such as “Wilderness Manners” and “No-Trace Camping”, full of helpful tips on how to not ruin the wilderness while you’re out recreating.
+The federal land management agencies developed brochures with catchy titles such as “Wilderness Manners” and “No-Trace Camping,” full of helpful tips on how to not ruin the wilderness while you’re out recreating.
 The Leave No Trace nonprofit was incorporated in 1994 with a mission of fostering responsibility and stewardship for the outdoors.

-LNT’s minimum-impact messages are targeted to non-motorized recreational activities, but we overlanders have a separate set of responsibilities because of our vehicles.
+LNT’s minimum-impact messages are targeted at non-motorized recreational activities, but we overlanders have a separate set of responsibilities because of our vehicles.
 As soon as you bring a motor into the mix, the potential to cause problems, impact the land, and reduce recreation opportunities increases exponentially.

 Micro-trash is one of the biggest offenders in the wilderness.
 Little bits of trash can virtually disappear when they hit the leaf litter but need packing out as much as the big stuff.
-Always take a few minutes to scour your campsite before hitting the road in the morning and make sure your trash, plus the trash from the camper before you, gets picked up.
+Always take a few minutes to scour your campsite before hitting the road in the morning and make sure your trash, plus the trash from the camper before you, is picked up.